cr4yfish/nemmy/README.md

 ## Support
 Creating and hosting Nemmy on fast infrastructure costs time (money) and money.
 If you want to support me, you can do so by donating.
+Since this is a passion project, I don't expect or want to earn any money from it.
+All of the donated money will be used **exclusively** to pay for the server and domain costs.

 - [BuyMeACoffee](https://www.buymeacoffee.com/cr4yfish)